Forest Therapy Practitioner Training · IRELAND · 5-8 Nov 2020

-- You will Learn
+- You will learn

-- You Will be Able
+- You will be able to

 - How to get there

-4 days – CPD Immersion of Forest Therapy from 5-8 November 2020
+4 days immersion: 5-8 November 2020

-The Forest Therapy Practice Ends: 8 February 2021
+Forest Therapy practice ends: 8 February 2021

-Forest Therapy Training is 960 Euros for the 3-month period.
-The cost does not include travel, accommodations or meals.The Certified Forest Therapy Practitioner Training is for those who wish to build further on their Forest Bathing expertise or previous Forest Therapy Training.
-It offers expertise and guidance on how to move Forest Bathing from a wellness based and preventative practice to a treatment intervention and rehabilitation support for specific populations.At the FTI Forest Therapy continuous professional development programme you will:
+This training is for those who wish to build further on their Forest Bathing expertise or previous Forest Therapy training.
+It offers expertise and guidance on how to move Forest Bathing from a wellness-based and preventative practice to a treatment intervention and rehabilitation support for specific populations.

-- Receive a tool kit to integrate Forest Therapy treatment and rehabilitation practice into the health care system
+- Receive a tool kit to integrate Forest Therapy treatment and rehabilitation practice into the health care system.

 - Learn about the clinical applications of forest therapy for specific populations.

-Please, note that in order to be accepted on this training it is required that you have a previous Certification on Forest Bathing, Shinrin-Yoku or Forest Therapy with an organization validated by the FTI.
+Please, note that in order to be accepted on this training it is required that you have a previous certification on Forest Bathing, Shinrin-Yoku or Forest Therapy with an organization validated by the FTI.

-FTI – Certified Forest Therapy Practitioner (Continuous Professional Development)
+FTI · Certified Forest Therapy Practitioner:

-It is a requirement of the certification that you complete First Aid Training” or “Wilderness First Aid Training” as part of your mentored practice.
-This is not included on the Forest Therapy Training Fee
+It is a requirement of the certification that you complete a “First Aid Training” or “Wilderness First Aid Training”, as part of your mentored practice.
+This is not included in the training fee.

 - Workplace stress reduction and wellness programmes.

-- Designing Forest Therapy Interventions.
+- Designing Forest Therapy interventions.

 - Guiding skills and considerations.

-- Working with Clinical Populations.
+- Working with clinical populations.

-2)Mentored Practice: the immersion is followed by a 3 month Mentored Practice to integrate the immersion learnings where you will be:
+2) 3-month Mentored Practice, home-based, to integrate the immersion learning, where you will be:

 - Paired with a local mentor that will support your journey.